matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

    * Loads an artifact and verifies that it was compiled by `zksolc\.
    *
    * @param contractNameOrFullyQualifiedName The name of the contract.
-   *   It can be a contract bare contract name (e.g. "Token") if it's
+   *   It can be a bare contract name (e.g. "Token") if it's
    *   unique in your project, or a fully qualified contract name
    *   (e.g. "contract/token.sol:Token") otherwise.
    *